Home & Contents FAQs

 Renew/Cancel

 I'm sorry you're thinking of cancelling!
-You can cancel your home or landlord insurance in your GIO Online Services or via the Mobile App.
-If you haven't registered, it's easy to get started.
-To cancel all other policies or discuss your situation further please call us on 13 10 10.
+You can cancel your car (excluding CTP or MAI), home or landlord insurance via the GIO virtual assistant.
+It's easy to get started, cancel your policy.

 GIO Home Assist